ESMValGroup/ESMValTool/README.md

 - Review `config-user.yml`.
 To customize for your system, create a copy, edit and use the command line option `-c` to instruct `esmvaltool` to use your custom configuration.
 - Available recipes are located in the directory `esmvaltool/recipes`.

-### Julia support
-To install the Julia dependencies you need to run: `./esmvaltool/Julia/setup.jl`.
-The dependencies for Julia diagnostics should be added to `esmvaltool/Julia/julia_requirements.txt` file.

 ### Anaconda Package
 The Anaconda packages can be found on [ESMValGroup Anaconda Channel.](https://anaconda.org/ESMValGroup) If you already installed Anaconda, you can install ESMValTool by running: